mipetrin/UCS/README.md

 > Within each sub-directory, is the script and an additional README.
 It will be documented in that README what each script is expected to achieve and how to use that particular script.

-> By default, the script will look for the my_credentials.ini in the current directory before searching the parent directory.
+> By default, the script will look for the [my_credentials.ini](https://github.com/mipetrin/UCS/blob/master/my_credentials.ini) in the current directory before searching the parent directory (as set out in this Directory Structure.
+I.E. Script in the sub-directory per script and then all within the UCS Directory).
 Be sure to modify the groups (available UCS Domains) and username/password variables to match your environment.
 You can then use the -p or --platform to specify the UCS Domain to use for Script execution.

 Created by Michael Petrinovic 2018